jcaxmacher/nvram/content/posts/an-aws-cdk-example.md

 ## Summary

-So, for about 77 lines of code we deploy a com
+So, for about 77 lines of code we deploy a fully-functional URL Shortening service-- not too bad.
+Technology continues to advance at an amazing rate as we all collectively learn (and re-learn sometimes) the best way of doing things.
+Once again, I believe the AWS CDK is an example of what the future of cloud infrastructure looks like and if you work in the cloud space, you should definitely give it a test run.